pagekite/PyPagekite/doc/MANPAGE.md

      allows arbitrary ports in HTTP CONNECT.

    * <b>--ratelimit_ips</b>=`IPs/seconds`, <b>--ratelimit_ips</b>=`kitename`:`IPs/seconds` <br />
-     Limit how many different IP addresses can request data from a tunnel within a given window of time, e.g. 5/3600.
+     Limit how many different clients (IPs) can request data from a tunnel within a given window of time, e.g. 5/3600.
 This is useful as either a crude form of DDoS mitigation, or as a mechanism to make public kite services unusable for phishing.
      Note that limits are enforced per-tunnel (not per kite), and tunnels serving multiple kites will use the settings of the strictest kite.
+Limits apply to subdomains as well.
+A single IP may be counted more than once if request headers (such as User-Agent) differ.

    * <b>--accept_acl_file</b>=`/path/to/file` <br />
      Consult an external access control file before accepting an